forderud/WindowsCmdUnicode/README.md

-Unicode console and command-line processing on Windows.

 Small command-line tool for testing of the folllowing:
 * Pass unicode characters as command-line arguments.
+The executable filename has a `Æ大` suffix which should automatically show up in `argv[0]`.
-* Print unicode characters to the console.
+* Print unicode characters back to the console.

 ### Known issues